Demographics of Tiruchirappalli

 Tiruchirappalli is a city in the Indian state of Tamil Nadu.
 It is the fourth most populous city and is the densest regional urban area in the state.
 According to the 2001 census, Tiruchirappalli had a population of 752,066 with in the city limits and an extended urban agglomeration population of 866,354.
-According to the 2011 provisional population totals, the city has a population of 846,915 while the regional urban area has 1,021,717 residents.
-The city's sex ratio of 1025 is among the best for any city in India which has a population of one million or more.
+According to the 2011 census, Tiruchirappalli had a population of 847,387 within the city limits The city's sex ratio of 1025 is among the best for any city in India which has a population of one million or more.

 The most widely spoken language is Tamil followed by Telugu, Saurashtra and Kannada.

 History of enumeration

 According to the 1871 Indian census, the first in British India, Tiruchirappalli had a population of 76,530 making it the second largest city in Madras Presidency, next only to the capital city of Madras.
 The population grew further by 10.3% and 7.3% over the next two decades respectively, thus reaching 0.1 million in 1901.
 Tiruchirappalli along with Madras and Madurai were the three cities with a population of 0.1 million or more at the time.
 The city experienced a negative growth rate during the decade 1911—21.
 After that it grew steadily and attained a growth rate of 37.2% during 1941—51.
 During the 1970s, it fell behind other cities such as Madurai and Coimbatore.
 As of 2011, it is the fourth largest city in Tamil Nadu after Chennai, Coimbatore and Madurai.
 The concept of urban agglomeration (UA) was introduced in the 1991 census.
 The UA had a population of 711,862.
 After the city was made a Municipal corporation in 1994 by annexing Srirangam and Golden Rock municipalities, its population almost doubled in 2001.